-16. Burden of Proof
+167. Burden of Proof

-The Complainant bears the burden of proving its claim; the burden should be by a preponderance of the evidence.
+The Complainant bears the burden of proving the allegation in its Complaintelaim; the burden should be by clear and convincing evidence prependerance of the evidence.

-17. Remedies
+178. Remedies

-- 17.1 Since registrants of domain names registered in violation of the agreement restriction are not a party to the action, a recommended remedy cannot take the form of deleting, transferring or suspending registrations that were made in violation of the agreement restrictions (except to the extent registrants have been shown to be officers, directors, agents, employees, or entities under common control with a registry operator). - 17.2 Recommended remedies will not include monetary damages or sanctions to be paid to any party other than fees awarded pursuant to section 13.

-- 17.3 The Expert Panel may recommend a variety of graduated enforcement tools against the registry operator if the Expert Panel determines that the registry operator allowed registrations outside the scope of its promised limitations, including: - 17.3.1 Remedial measures, which may be in addition to requirements under the registry agreement, for the registry to employ to ensure against allowing future registrations that do not comply with community-based limitations; except that the remedial measures shall not: - (a) Require the registry operator to monitor registrations not related to the names at issue in the RRDRP proceeding, or - (b) direct actions by the registry operator that are contrary to those required under the registry agreement - 17.3.2 Suspension of accepting new domain name registrations in the gTLD until such time as the violation(s) identified in the Determination is(are) cured or a set period of time;
+- 178.1 Since registrants of domain names registered in violation of the agreement restriction are not a party to the action, a recommended remedy cannot take the form of deleting, transferring or suspending registrations that were made in violation of the agreement restrictions (except to the extent registrants have been shown to be officers, directors, agents, employees, or entities under common control with a registry operator). - 178.2 Recommended remedies will not include monetary damages or sanctions to be paid to any party other than fees awarded pursuant to section 134. - 178.3 The Expert Panel may recommend a variety of graduated enforcement tools against the registry operator if the Expert Panel determines that the registry operator allowed registrations outside the scope of its Registry Agreement-promised limitations, including: - 178.3.1 Remedial measures, which may be in addition to requirements under the registry agreement, for the registry to employ to ensure against allowing future registrations that do not comply with the Registry Agreement community based limitations; except that the remedial measures shall not: - (a) Require the registry operator to monitor registrations not related to the names at issue in the RRDRP proceeding, or - (b) #Direct actions by the registry operator that are contrary to those required under the #Registry aAgreement - 178.3.2 Suspension of accepting new domain name registrations in the gTLD until such time as the violation(s) identified in the Determination is(are) cured or a set period of time;